tansawit/tansawit.me/content/projects.md

 ## Tools

 - LINE Notify [service](https://github.com/tansawit/aqi-daily-notify), written in Go, to send daily PM 2.5 values at my home, apartment, and office.

-## My macOS Workflow

-I share my [macOS](https://github.com/tansawit/my-mac-setup) personal setup that includes all the applications and tools that I use.
-Along with that is my [dotfiles](https://github.com/tansawit/dotfiles) containing the configuration files for my terminal and editors.